-Activity When Evaluation Review existing Council Orders and consult with internal stakeholders with a view to understanding the need for change and meeting Council's Open Space January 2021 Complete review and implement changes Participate in Council and private run events and expos.
+Activity When Evaluation Review existing Council Order and consult with internal stakeholders with a view to understanding the need for change and meeting Council's Open Space to discuss off lead areas and dog only areas.
+March 2022 Complete Council Order review and implement changes (in conjunction with cat curfew report) Participate in Council and private run events and expos.
 Provide advertising material and brochures.
-As required Feedback and interaction prom community and organisations conducting events.
+As required Feedback and interaction from community and organisations conducting events.
+Temporary signage utilised in hotspots regarding greyhound regulations in our parks As requested, Feedback and interaction from community and park users

-Objective 3: Reduce cat nuisance and promote responsible cat nuisance.
+Objective 3: Reduce cat nuisance and promote responsible cat ownership.

-Activity When Evaluation Update Council's webpage with links to the DEDJTR webpage on cat containment.
-January 2020 Complete review and implement changes Review existing publications about responsible cat ownership from a range of organisations and providers with the view to making such publications available at Council offices and libraries
+Activity When Evaluation Update Council's webpage with links to the DJPR webpage on cat containment.
+June (yearly review) Complete review and implement changes Review existing publications about responsible cat ownership from a range of organisations and providers with the view to making such publications available at Council offices and libraries Activity When Evaluation